Michael Shelden

 Michael Shelden (born 1951) is an American biographer and teacher, notable for his authorized biography of George Orwell, his history of Cyril Connolly's Horizon magazine, his controversial biography of Graham Greene, and his study of the last years of Mark Twain, Man in White.
 In March 2013 his Young Titan: The Making of Winston Churchill was published.
 In 2016 his biography of Herman Melville, Melville in Love, was published by Ecco/HarperCollins.

 Education and early career

 Sheldon was born in Oklahoma and graduated from Omaha Benson High School, Omaha, Nebraska.
 He earned a Bachelor of Arts in 1973 from the University of Nebraska Omaha, a Master of Arts in 1975 from Indiana University Bloomington and a Ph.D. in English in 1979 also from Indiana University Bloomington.
-He then began teaching at Indiana State University, where he was promoted to professor of English in 1989, and where he remains a full-time member of the faculty.
-For ten years he was a fiction critic for The Baltimore Sun, and from 1995 to 2007 he was a features writer for The Daily Telegraph of London.
-Shelden is married and the father of two daughters.
+He then began teaching at Indiana State University, where he was promoted to professor of English in 1989.
+For ten years, he was a fiction critic for The Baltimore Sun, and from 1995 to 2007 he was a features writer for The Daily Telegraph of London.
+He currently is a Research Professor at Purdue University's English Department.Shelden is married and the father of two daughters.